bahaaldine/docker-ldap/README.md

     - "389:389"
 ```

-The volumes section lets you map host directory to container directories, here, the `more.ldif` files
+The volumes section lets you map host directory to container directories, here, the `more.ldif` files:

  - front.ldif: allows to add groups to the LDAP
  - more.ldif: allows to add users to the LDAP

 ## Verify the data inside the ldap database ##